 The draft Parking Structure Design Guidelines (Attachment 2) focus on providing criteria to guide developers in the design of structured parking and to help the public, staff and decision-makers in reviewing and considering these projects.
-The Guidelines are a set of guiding principles and do not include precise development standards.
-Standards such as setbacks, height, floor area ratio, etc. are addressed by the Zoning Code and are not proposed to be amended.
+The Guidelines are a set of guiding principles that also include development standards for setbacks, height and landscape buffers which comply with equivalent standards set forth in the Zoning Code.
+Other standards such as floor area ratio, lot coverage, etc. are not included in the Guidelines and are addressed by the Zoning Code.